Generic Name: levalbuterol (LEV-al-BUE-ter-ol)

 - Xopenex solution is for inhalation only.
 Do not get it in the eyes.
 If you get Xopenex solution in the eyes, rinse immediately with cool tap water.

-- Remove a vial from the foil pouch.
+- Do not open the foil pouch until you are ready to use a dose of Xopenex solution.
+Remove a vial from the foil pouch.
 Place the remaining vials back in the pouch for storage.

 - Do not use Xopenex solution if it contains particles, is cloudy or discolored, or if the vial is cracked or damaged.